KentaGoto/PlaneTextGenerator_TMX/README.md

 # PlaneTextGenerator_TMX

 ## Description
-Output source and target from a TMX file to plain text.
+Output source (en-US) and target (ja-JP) from a TMX file to plain text.

 ## Requirements
 - Windows